Gravitational wave and electroweak baryogenesis with two Higgs doublet models: Acknowledgement

-{\bfseries Acknowledgement.} {\it This work is supported by the National Natural Science Foundation of China under grant No.11605016 and No.11647307, and the Fundamental Research Fund for the Central Universities of China (No. 2019CDXYWL0029).
-We are grateful to Guy David Moore, Michael J. Ramsey-Musolf, Mark Harmadsh, Archil Kobakhidze, David E. Morrissey, Antonio Riotto, Michael Dine, Thomas Konstandin, Mark Trodden, Lauri Niemi, Kari Rummukainen, Jonathan Kozaczuk, Wouter Dekens, Xucheng Gan, Jiang-Hao Yu and Huai-Ke Guo for conversation and enlightenment discussions. }
+Ligong Bian was supported by the National Natural Science Foundation of China under the grants Nos.12075041, 12047564, and the Fundamental Research Funds for the Central Universities of China (No. 2021CDJQY-011 and No. 2020CDJQY-Z003), and Chongqing Natural Science Foundation (Grants No.cstc2020jcyj-msxmX0814).
+We are grateful to Guy David Moore, Michael J. Ramsey-Musolf, Mark Harmadsh, Archil Kobakhidze, David E. Morrissey, Antonio Riotto, Michael Dine, Thomas Konstandin, Mark Trodden, Lauri Niemi, Kari Rummukainen, Jonathan Kozaczuk, Wouter Dekens, Xucheng Gan, Jiang-Hao Yu and Huai-Ke Guo for conversation and enlightenment discussions.